sonalake/design-system/DEV_GUIDE.md

 - One Component per file.
 - Extract constants from component files.
 - Create stories and tests for all ui components
+- Keep all exports in alphabetical order
+- Keep all translation keys in alphabetical order